 Best of all, these accounts are extremely simple to open.
 You can open them through any investment brokerage, such as M1 Finance, Robinhood, or Vanguard.
 It takes about five minutes to open an account online, and you can start investing for retirement immediately.

 Pro tip: If you already have an IRA (or 401k) open, make sure you sign up for a free analysis from Blooom.
 Once you connect your accounts, they will help you find the right asset allocation and check that you’re properly diversified.
-They will also make sure you’re not paying too much in account fees.
+They will also check to see if you’re paying too much in investment fees.

 4. Open a Taxable Brokerage Account

 While you’re at it, open a normal, taxable brokerage account at the same time you open an IRA.
 You can do it simultaneously to knock out both proverbial birds with one stone.